michel-de-jong/splunk_dupdeleter/README.md

 A tool for deleting duplicate events in Splunk.

+## Requirements

+1. Python3 (missing modules will, after confirmation, automatically be installed with pip)
+2. Connection from the running instance to the Splunk environment on port 8089
+3. A JWT Token from a user with the `can_delete` role

 ## Setup

 1. Create your own `config.ini` based on the sample file located in `configs/` directory